timbeaudet/knowledge_base/processes/update_to_64bit_builds.md

 	// Run --test above this so it can output the results into the nightly build emails.
 ```
+6. Remove `build_version_xyz` from the `build/abs_build_configuration` file.
+7. Add a `build/version.txt` file if one doesn't exist, set the contents to X.Y.Z of the current project version.

 ### Update the premake script